W5DXP's No-Tuner, All-HF-Band, Horizontal, Center-Fed Antenna

 Good and Bad Parallel Feedline Lengths

-There are many rules-of-thumbs on lengths of dipole to avoid and lengths of
+There are many rules-of-thumbs for lengths of dipole to avoid and lengths of

 parallel feedline to avoid.
 W5DXP has attempted to remove the myths and guessing

-The theory behind the "good" and "bad" length designations are based on impedances
+The theory behind W5DXP's "good" and "bad" length designations are based on impedances

 that are friendly to built-in autotuners vs impedances that are unfriendly to

 built-in autotuners.
-The "good" lengths are in the vicinity of the current
+The "good" lengths, indicated by the dots, are in the vicinity

-maximum points on the ladder-line where the 50 ohm SWR is lower than 3:1.
-The
+of the current maximum points on the ladder-line where the 50 ohm SWR is lower than

-"bad" lengths are in the vicinity of the voltage maximum points on the ladder-
+on the same line, are in the vicinity of the voltage maximum points on the ladder-line

-line where the 50 ohm SWR is very high.
+where the 50 ohm SWR is very high and much greater than 3:1.

 A DOS graphic presentation of the current maximum points can be downloaded from:

-These DOS programs will run under XP and earlier versions of Windows.
+This DOS program will run under XP and earlier versions of Windows.
 For later

 versions of Windows, an X-86 simulator program called DOSBox is available for download